Homemade-Disaster/ioBroker.netatmo-energy/docs/en/README.md

 ## Build structure
 If you start the adapter it will be generating the actual "homes"-environment of your Netatmo Energy APP.
-It will automatically built up the whole homes-structure, and also the actual status of your valves.
+It will automatically be built up the whole homes-structure, and also the actual status of your valves.
-Depending an the adapter settings it will refresh theses data after sending an API setthermmode request or an API setroomthermpoint request.
+Depending on the adapter settings it will refresh theses data after sending an API setthermmode request or an API setroomthermpoint request.

 ## Notifications
 If you have activated a notification service in the adapter configuration you get specific messages using a notification service.